-The NYU Langone Health Podiatric Medicine and Surgery Program is accredited by the Council on Podiatric Medical Education (CPME) for three incoming residents, allowing for a total of nine residents by 2021, to receive training in both Podiatric Medicine and Surgery and Reconstruction of the Rearfoot and Ankle (PMSR/RRA).
+NYU Grossman School of Medicine’s Podiatric Medicine and Surgery Residency is accredited by the Council on Podiatric Medical Education (CPME) for three incoming resident, allowing for a total of nine residents by 2021, to receive training in both Podiatric Medicine and Surgery and Reconstruction of the Rearfoot and Ankle (PMSR/RRA).

 Our three-year residency program, based at NYU Langone Hospital—Brooklyn, equips you with the knowledge and confidence to approach all varieties of podiatric pathologies.
 Residents receive exceptional surgical training alongside board-certified podiatric surgeons and foot and ankle orthopedists.
 Through this program, you are trained to manage complex interdisciplinary foot and ankle pathologies and podiatric trauma, and become well-versed in both inpatient and outpatient medical care.

 Current residents rotate through NYU Langone Hospital—Brooklyn, NYU Langone’s Tisch Hospital and Kimmel Pavilion, and NYU Langone Orthopedic Hospital for inpatient management and care.
 Residents also cover cases at several outpatient surgical centers and gain experience at outpatient private office rotations.
 Residents trained at our program leave with the tools, proficiency, and confidence to provide their future communities with top-level medical care.